-- by means of an acquisition of shares or other securities that confer, directly or indirectly, voting rights in such company; - b through shareholders' agreements; or - c as a result of indirect or unexpected takeovers.
+- 1. by means of an acquisition of shares or other securities that confer, directly or indirectly, voting rights in the company; - 2. through shareholders' agreements; or

+3. as a result of indirect or unexpected takeovers.

-Without prejudice to the above, the Spanish Securities Market Act provides for certain exceptions for the launching of a mandatory offer upon gaining control of a listed company; for instance, creditors acquiring the control of a listed company as a result of the capitalisation of their debt within the context of an homologated restructuring plan which is favourably informed by an independent expert will not be obliged to launch a mandatory tender offer without necessity of getting an exemption from the Spanish Stock Exchange Commission.
+Without prejudice to the above, the Spanish Securities Market Act provides for certain exceptions for the launching of a mandatory offer upon gaining control of a listed company; for instance, creditors acquiring the control of a listed company as a result of the capitalisation of their debt within the context of a homologated restructuring plan that is favourably informed by an independent expert will not be obliged to launch a mandatory tender offer without the necessity of getting an exemption from the Spanish Stock Exchange Commission.

-Mandatory takeover bids must be made at an 'equitable price', that is to say, an equal price to the highest price that the party required to launch a takeover bid (or those persons acting in concert with it) has paid for the same securities during the 12 months prior to the announcement of the bid.
+Mandatory takeover bids must be made at an 'equitable price'; that is, an equal price to the highest price that the party required to launch a takeover bid (or those persons acting in concert with it) has paid for the same securities during the 12 months prior to the announcement of the bid.
 Contrary to this, in a voluntary takeover bid, the bidder is free to offer whatever price it wishes.